-The buzz that’s carried THE ARTIST all the way from this year’s Cannes film festival in May – where its male lead Jean Dujardin won the ‘Best Actor’ prize – and at almost every film festival since, has people shouting the name of the previously little-known French director Michel Hazanavicius, for pulling off a movie he was told no-one would want to see.
+There is an incredible buzz that’s carried THE ARTIST all the way from this year’s Cannes Film Festival in May – where it premiered and its male lead Jean Dujardin won its ‘Best Actor’ prize – and at almost every film festival since.
+And that buzz also has people shouting the name of the film’s previously little-known French director Michel Hazanavicius for pulling off a movie he was told no-one would want to see.

-Set in Hollywood in 1927, it’s silent, it’s in black and white and features a gloriously romantic story (and I love those) between Dujardin’s silent movie star George Valentin – THE ARTIST of the title – and Berenice Bejo‘s stunning starlet Peppy Miller.
-Oh, and there’s some great tap dancing.
+But when you then add in that it features a gloriously romantic story (and I love those) between Dujardin’s silent movie star George Valentin – THE ARTIST of the title – and Berenice Bejo‘s stunning starlet Peppy Miller.
+And then also mention there’s some great tap dancing.
+Well, who wouldn’t want to see that?!!
 The combination of all these factors has lead critics to swoon and I think I’ll join them.

-With a supporting cast that includes John Goodman, James Cromwell, Penelope Ann Miller, Missi Pyle and Malcolm McDowell, what more do you need to know?
+With a supporting cast that includes James Cromwell, Penelope Ann Miller, Missi Pyle, Malcolm McDowell and the great John Goodman, what more do you need to know?
 I’m there!